Lancaut: Nature Reserves and Wildlife

 Lancaut, together with the adjacent woodland at Ban-y-Gor immediately to the north, was established in 1971 as a nature reserve, now managed by the Gloucestershire Wildlife Trust.
 It is also a Site of Special Scientific Interest (SSSI) and is within the Wye Valley Area of Outstanding Natural Beauty (AONB).
 Both reserves are part of the nationally important Lower Wye Gorge SSSI.

 Fuller information may be found in the Gloucestershire Wildlife Trust nature reserves handbook.
 The River Wye at Lancaut supports a range of wildlife including otters, porpoises, cormorants, goosanders and herons.
 The woodland contains dormice, the rare lapidary snail, and uncommon plants such as narrow-leaved helleborine and the wild service tree.
 The narrow tidal banks are a rare example in Britain of a direct transition between natural saltmarsh and woodland.
 Fishing was historically important in the area, and the river contains traces of several medieval weirs, but salmon numbers have fallen markedly in recent years.

 Environment

 Quarrying for limestone was important from medieval times, and the remains of two adjoining limekilns may be seen on the hillside above the church.
-Although as of January 2011 these had partially collapsed making them unsafe to enter.
 It developed as a major industry after the building of Avonmouth Docks in 1877, and jetties were built at Lancaut to allow the transport of stone down the river.
 The quarry at Woodcroft, overlooking Lancaut, operated until the mid-twentieth century.